How to Install a Kitchen Faucet Aerator: Save Money With Swivel Faucet Aerators

 Home Faucet Water Saving Solution

-Every time you turn on your faucets in your house there is unneeded water that flows down the drain.
+Every time you turn on your faucets in your house, there is unneeded water that flows down the drain.
 Whether you are washing your hands, doing the dishes, or anything else requiring water.
 A great way to prevent excess water from being wasted is to install aerators on the faucets in your home.
-An aerator reduces the amount of water that spills from the faucet causing less water to be wasted and it can also help to lower your monthly water bills.
+An aerator reduces the amount of water that spills from the faucet causing less water to be wasted, and it can also help to lower your monthly water bills.

-How Does An Aerator Work?
+How Does an Aerator Work?

-Choosing An Aerator To Fit Your Needs
+Choosing an Aerator to Fit Your Needs

 You can choose from different types of aerators so it should be relatively easy to find one that fits your needs.
-Each aerator is rated with a GPM number, gallons per minute.
+Each aerator is rated with a GPM number, which stands for gallons per minute.
 The GPM number measures the amount of water that passed through the aerator each minute when in use.
 You can choose an aerator anywhere between 2.5 GPM to .5 GPM.
-An important thing to keep in mind is, the lower the GPM the longer it will take you to fill something up.
+An important thing to keep in mind is, the lower the GPM, the longer it will take you to fill something up.

 Some aerators come with a flow restriction lever on them.
-These are great for kitchen sinks because they allow you to turn the water of with a flip of lever on the nozzle.
-When you need the water back on you just flip the lever again and the water is restored as it was when you turned it off.
+These are great for kitchen sinks because they allow you to turn the water off with a flip of the lever on the nozzle.
+When you need the water back on you just flip the lever again, and the water is restored as it was when you turned it off.
 This decreases the amount of time you have to spend readjusting the water temperature.
 So you can save money and stop scalding your hands all at the same time!